Wise Vs MoneyGram

 Quick Comparison: Wise Vs MoneyGram

-Wise (review) (est. 2010) is leading the way for inexpensive money transfers.
+As we found in our review of Wise it is trustworthy (est. 2010) is leading the way for inexpensive money transfers.
 Wise cuts costs and pass the savings on, by being online only and focusing on bank-to-bank and card-to-bank transfers.

 Meanwhile MoneyGram (review) has been around since before the internet (est. 1980) when people needed to send and receive cash and they still can help you with that.